We build impact bridges that vertebrate society and strengthen social impact institutions globally.

 • Closed-end private debt fund to finance impactful SMEs in Spain. (>85% portfolio) and Portugal.

-• Target size of €150 million
+• Target size of €150 million.

 • Focused on social issues such as rural development, decent work creation, inclusion of vulnerable groups, women's empowerment; access to basic services (education, health, financial inclusion and energy) and environmental issues such as circular economy, support to sustainable agriculture projects, environmental transition and energy efficiency.